International Applicants

 All international applicants will be required to provide English Proficiency Test Scores.
 If your first language is English, your medium of instruction is English, or you have earned a degree within the United States, you may request a test score waiver.
 Approval of the test score waiver is at the discretion of the academic department.

 • Transcript evaluation by a third party is not required as long as an application is in English.
-Translation services and evaluation services may be requested at the discretion of the academic department.
+However, if transcripts are in a language other than English, certificate translations are required.
+Additionally, translation and evaluation services may be requested at the discretion of the academic department.

 • Transcripts from all previous post-secondary institutions must be submitted and applicants must disclose any previous academic or disciplinary sanctions that resulted in their temporary or permanent separation from a previous post-secondary institution.
 If it is found that previous academic or disciplinary separations were not disclosed, applicants may face denial and admitted students may face dismissal from their academic program.